Arunvenkat0/param/test/README.md

     └── config.sample.json
 ```

-THe `webdriver` directory contains configuration settings for webdriver.
+The `webdriver` directory contains configuration settings for webdriver.
 All the other directories in `test/ui` are test suites.

 ### Test suites